-The LODI RULES Program has two main components: sustainable winegrowing Standards and a pesticide risk model that measures the environmental risk of all the pesticides, whether organic or synthetic, used in a vineyard during the year (Pesticide Environmental Assessment System, or PEAS).
+The LODI RULES Program has two main components: sustainable winegrowing standards and a pesticide risk model that measures the risk to humans and the environment posed by all the pesticides, whether organic or synthetic, used in a vineyard during the year.
+The risk model used from 2005 to the present is the Pesticide Environmental Assessment System (PEAS).

-To qualify for certification, a vineyard must achieve a minimum number of sustainable farming practices points based on the LODI RULES Standards, and not exceed a maximum number of pesticide impact points calculated using PEAS.
+To qualify for certification, a vineyard must achieve a minimum number of sustainable farming practices points based on the LODI RULES standards, and not exceed a maximum number of pesticide impact points calculated using PEAS.
 Certification is awarded to an individual vineyard on an annual basis.
 The Protected Harvest auditing process ensures compliance and chain-of-custody with LODI RULES.